Frequently Asked Questions

 How many patients have you helped using CIT?

-We have treated thousands of patients since 2000, when Dr. Pedro pioneered the practice of CIT.
+We have treated more than 1,000 patients since 2000, when Dr. Pedro pioneered the practice of CIT.
 Several of our former patients felt compelled to share their testimonials, including singer-songwriter Paula Abdul.

 What are my chances for success?